apache/ozone/hadoop-hdds/docs/content/interface/Cli.md

 }
 ```

-If the bucket is empty we can delete bucket using below command.
+If the bucket is empty we can delete the bucket using the command below.

 ```shell
 $ ozone sh bucket delete /vol1/bucket1
 Bucket bucket1 is deleted
 ```

-If the bucket contains some keys, we can delete bucket recursively.
-Which will delete all the keys for the specified bucket and also bucket will be deleted.
+If the bucket contains any keys, we can delete the bucket recursively.
+This will delete all the keys within the bucket, and then the bucket itself.
 After running this command there is no way to recover deleted contents.

 ```shell